 You should also admit the difference between the types of data the tools collect and the responsibilities entailed.

-Product analytics assumes that a huge part of what you strive to measure takes place in secure member areas in your product (while web analytics analyzes traffic on marketing sites and takes advantage of publicly accessible information).
+Product analytics assumes that a huge part of what you strive to measure takes place in the secure member areas (while web analytics analyzes traffic on marketing sites and takes advantage of publicly accessible information).

-Those areas of the product are filled with personal and often sensitive data about the users, including:
+Those areas of the product are filled with personal and often sensitive data about users, including:

 - names and surnames